Vectors and the Geometry of Space

 Spherical Coordinates ([latex]r[/latex], [latex]\theta[/latex], [latex]\varphi[/latex])

-- [latex]r[/latex]: the radial distance from the origin to the point
+The spherical system is used commonly in mathematics and physics:- [latex]r[/latex]: the radial distance from the origin to the point

 - [latex]\theta[/latex]: the angle between the zenith direction and directional vector of [latex]r[/latex]